Code-Institute-Submissions/stellaexp-first-stream/README.md

 * Bootstrap has responsive functionality that was particularly useful when it came to the images on the 'Menu' section of the site.

 ## Features Left to Implement
-Instead of a form, a live booking calander which shows what availability the restaurant has.
-I'd also like to include an events calanders that users can look up what's going on in the coming weeks and months.
+On the back end of the form, I'd like to implement booking database that will store all bookings and inform users of availability.
+I'd like to include an events calander that users can look up what's going on in the coming weeks and months.

 ## Technologies Used
 1. Bootstrap